Overview

 Login/Logout

-As these operations are usually heavily coupled to the authentication provider being used and the application design, we left this to the developer to wire according to the system requirements.
+As these operations are usually heavily coupled to the authentication provider being used and the application design, we leave this to the developer to wire according to the system requirements.
 Handling magic links, MFA and other authentication options is not something that Invirt wants to or can prescribe.

 Authorisation